farirpgs/fari-app/lib/srds/fate-core.md

 That can make the difference between, say, being mistakenly left for dead and ending up in the enemy’s clutches, in shackles, without any of your stuff—the sort of thing that can happen if you’re taken out instead.
 That’s not nothing.

-{example}

-Og proves to be too much for Landon to handle in the warehouse conflict, having hit with several devastating attacks in the course of the fight.
+> Og proves to be too much for Landon to handle in the warehouse conflict, having hit with several devastating attacks in the course of the fight.
+>

-Before Amanda’s next turn, Lenny says, “I concede.
+> Before Amanda’s next turn, Lenny says, “I concede.
 I don’t want to risk any more consequences.”
+>

-Landon’s taken both a mild and a moderate consequence.
+> Landon’s taken both a mild and a moderate consequence.
 He gets a fate point for conceding, as well as two more fate points for the two consequences he took, giving him three total.
+>

-Amanda says, “So, what are you trying to avoid here?”
+> Amanda says, “So, what are you trying to avoid here?”
+>

-Lenny says, “Well, I don’t want to get killed or captured, for starters.”
+> Lenny says, “Well, I don’t want to get killed or captured, for starters.”
+>

-Amanda chuckles and says, “Fair enough.
+> Amanda chuckles and says, “Fair enough.
 So, we’ll say that Og knocks you out cold and doesn’t bother to finish you off, because he still has Cynere and Zird to deal with.
 He may even think you’re dead.
 I feel like the loss needs some more teeth, though.
 Hm...”
+>

-Ryan pipes up with, “How about he takes your sword as a trophy?”
+> Ryan pipes up with, “How about he takes your sword as a trophy?”
+>

-Amanda nods.
+> Amanda nods.
 “Yeah, that’s good.
 He knocks you out, spits on you, and takes your sword.”
+>

-Lenny says, “Bastard!
+> Lenny says, “Bastard!
 I’m so getting him back for that one...”

-Getting Taken Out
+## Getting Taken Out

 If you don’t have any stress or consequences left to buy off all the shifts of a hit, that means you’re taken out.

 Taken out is bad—it means not only that you can’t fight anymore, but that the person who took you out gets to decide what your loss looks like and what happens to you after the conflict.
 Obviously, they can’t narrate anything that’s out of scope for the conflict (like having you die from shame), but that still gives someone else a lot of power over your character that you can’t really do anything about.

-#### Character Death
+### Character Death

 So, if you think about it, there’s not a whole lot keeping someone from saying, after taking you out, that your character dies.
 If you’re talking about a physical conflict where people are using nasty sharp weapons, it certainly seems reasonable that one possible outcome of defeat is your character getting killed.